eveporcello/a11y/readme.md

 Accessibility Workshop
 =========

-These are all of the code files to be used in the Accessibility Workshop on May 8-9 in Helena, MT.
+These are all of the code files to be used in the Accessibility Workshop.

 Please feel free to contact the instructor [Eve Porcello](eve@moonhighway.com) with any questions.